easy-smpc/easy-smpc/README.md

 ### We are working on

   - Differential Privacy
-  - Automate email communication with private mailboxes
-  - Support for decimal numbers
   - Use EasySMPC with Slack/Mattermost/IRC/...
   - Examples and Getting Started guides
   - Further Documentation